Art History, B.A.

 5. Total (120 units)*

 *G.E. and MI courses can be double counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
 This total indicates that courses in G.E.
 Breadth C1 and G.E.
 Breadth E1 may be applied to the art major.
-These courses include ARTH 10, 11; ART 20, 40, 50 (G.E.
-C1); and/or ART 13 (G.E.
+These courses include ARTH 10, 11, 12 (G.E.
+C1) and/or ART 13 (G.E.
 E1).
 Consult the department chair or faculty adviser for additional details.

-- CR/NC grading is only permitted in ART 198, Internship.
+- CR/NC grading is only permitted in ART 198I, Internship.